Sidcup: Culture, identity and community

 Buildings along Faraday Avenue, reflecting a mix of high-rise and low-rise buildings in the area around Sidcup railway station.
 In the background is the 14-storey Marlowe House, a Metropolitan Police administration building housing their Museum and Historic Vehicle Collection.

 Sidcup is home to the Rose Bruford College of drama and Bird College, both of which have several famous alumni, and the Sidcup Symphony Orchestra, which also serves the wider South East London area.
 In an interview with Lake Bell (who studied at Rose Bruford College) in 2015, comedian James Corden described Sidcup as "the armpit of England" on his late night American chat show The Late Late Show with James Corden.

 The murder of teenager Rob Knox at the Metro Bar on Station Road in 2008 was national headline news.
 Knox was an aspiring actor who had, just before his death, filmed a small part in Harry Potter and the Half-Blood Prince.
 He was killed protecting his brother from a group of youths.
 His murderer, Karl Bishop, also from Sidcup, was later found guilty of murder and sentenced.
 Following Knox's death, his family have campaigned to end knife crime among young people.
 The Rob Knox Foundation has organised a Rob Knox Film Festival in Sidcup and the neighbouring town of Bexleyheath, and a bench was dedicated to Knox at St John's Church in Sidcup in 2015.

 Politics and government

-Sidcup is part of the Old Bexley and Sidcup constituency for elections to the House of Commons of the United Kingdom, currently represented by Louie French from the Conservative Party.
+Sidcup is part of the Old Bexley and Sidcup constituency for elections to the House of Commons, currently represented by Louie French from the Conservative Party.

 Sidcup is part of the Sidcup ward for elections to London Borough of Bexley.